All Episodes

 May I put that in perspective for you?

-But they are spread out over 10 years, meaning most of them are unlikely to ever happen since they are scheduled for the out years and cannot be enforced on future Congresses.
+By way of comparison, we are supposed to get, as a result of the debt deal, $900 billion in cuts, but they are spread out over 10 years, meaning most of them are unlikely to ever happen since they are scheduled for the out years and cannot be enforced on future Congresses.

 But the regime was given $400 billion in new borrowing authority for this week, and they ate up 60% of it in a single day.

-So you balance $900 billion in cut remember now.
+So you balanced $900 billion in cut.

-This was bipartisan.
+Remember now, this was bipartisan.

 I mean, they were all in on this.

-Oh, well, Zowie, what a great deal.
+Oh, wow, Zowie, what a great deal.

 This is the best we can do.

-I golly, we gotta do this.
+Golly, we got to do this.

 That will never happen.

-It's it's it's comical.
+It's comical.

 It's comical because it's the same old, same old.

-It's the same old bag of you know what.
+It's the same old bag of you-know-what.

 Right, Wendy.